cloudify-cosmo/docs.getcloudify.org/content/bestpractices/kubernetes_architecture_guide.md

 ### Multi-Cluster Example

-In the following example, we used a combination of  Jenkins and Cloudify [Jenkins Plugin](https://docs.cloudify.co/latest/working_with/integration/jenkins-plugin/) as a Multi Kubernetes Cluster broker between OpenShift and GKE.
+In the following example, we used a combination of  Jenkins and {{< param product_name >}} [Jenkins Plugin]({{< relref "/working_with/integration/jenkins-plugin/" >}}) as a Multi Kubernetes Cluster broker between OpenShift and GKE.
 In this example, OpenShift act as our development environment and GKE as the production environment.
-The pipeline pushes the same application across the two clusters.
-Cloudify is used to abstract the authentication and different setup needed for each cluster environment.
+The pipeline pushes the same application across the two clusters. {{< param product_name >}} is used to abstract the authentication and different setup needed for each cluster environment.
 We refer to this pattern as EaaS (Environment as a Service).

 ![multi_cluster_example]( /images/kubernetes_architecture/multi_cluster_example.png )